 Financial Statement Adequacy and Firms’ MD&A Disclosures

 Firms are required to provide financial information via the financial statements and the MD&A—a narrative explanation of the financial statements.
 Our study examines how firms use the MD&A channel when their financial statement channel is inadequate.
-We proxy for the adequacy of the financial statement channel by the value relevance of book value and earnings.
-We use several approaches to extract MD&A disclosure attributes: (1) keyword searches to identify non-GAAP disclosure, (2) supervised deep learning models to identify forward-looking statements, and (3) unsupervised topic models as well as text segmentation techniques to identify topics and topic locations.
-We find that firms with lower value relevance of financial statements (1) are more likely to provide non-GAAP disclosure in the MD&A, (2) include more forward-looking statements in the MD&A, and (3) use larger proportions of the MD&A to discuss intangibles and discuss them more prominently.
-Our findings suggest that managers use the MD&A, a relatively more flexible channel, to a greater extent to provide information when their financial statement channel is less adequate.
+We focus on two textual attributes of the MD&A—non-GAAP disclosure and forward-looking statements.
+We find that firms with less adequate financial statements are more likely to provide non-GAAP disclosure and provide more non-GAAP disclosure in the MD&A. Firms with less adequate financial statements also provide a larger number of forward-looking statements.
+Using topic analysis, we identify the topics, and therefore the context, in which non-GAAP and forward-looking disclosures are provided.
+In addition, we examine how firms use the mix of non-GAAP and forward-looking disclosures when the financial statement channel is inadequate.
+Our study provides evidence on how managers use the MD&A, a relatively more flexible channel, to provide information when their financial statement channel is less adequate.

 Keywords: deep learning, machine learning, topic analysis, text segmentation, disclosure.